gejiaheng/Dividers-For-RecyclerView/README.md

 # Dividers for RecyclerView
+## Attention
+There is an official implementation which is [DividerItemDecoration](https://developer.android.com/reference/androidx/recyclerview/widget/DividerItemDecoration).
+You should use this one.

+## Intention
 This is just a simple demo app to demonstrate how to draw dividers for RecyclerView.

-RecyclerView doesn't provide straightforward interface for drawing dividers of lists.
+RecyclerView doesn't provide a straightforward interface for drawing dividers of lists.
 But actually it provides us a much more flexible way to draw dividers.
 We use [RecyclerView.ItemDecoration](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ItemDecoration.html) to decorate RecyclerView's tiles with dividers or anything you want.
 That is also why it is called ItemDecoration.

+## Implementions
 There are three different implemetations of dividers.
 - [UnderneathDivider](https://github.com/gejiaheng/Dividers-For-RecyclerView/blob/master/app/src/main/java/com/ge/demo/divider/decorator/UnderneathDivider.java)
 - [OverlayDivider](https://github.com/gejiaheng/Dividers-For-RecyclerView/blob/master/app/src/main/java/com/ge/demo/divider/decorator/OverlayDivider.java)